Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Tripodon street in Plaka district, Athens.
 Courtesy: Athens By Locals

-You can still see an ancient tripod today, maintained in excellent condition in Lysikrates square.
+You can still see an ancient tripod today, maintained in excellent condition in Lysikrates Square.

 The Monument of Lysicrates